 For example, when I was young, structural family therapy could help children of the slums: European, African American, African, Asian, Latino and Indigenous.
 Across the nation, and the western world, not only slum families but also families with psychosomatic conditions such as anorexia or childhood diabetes could benefit.
 Anorexia was more often found in the suburban private schools, than in urban areas so the practice was statistically proven to cross cultures.

 As a young therapist, I had the occasion to use some of the techniques rest assured they would work across the cultural divides.
-Of course, back when I was in school and learning from books then with my young twenty-something look and undiagnosed Asperger’s, I wasn’t too good at holding onto clients.
+Of course, back when I was in school and learning from books than with my young twenty-something look and undiagnosed Asperger’s, I wasn’t too good at holding onto clients.
 But I did apply many of those intense techniques for better or worse because they were battle tested.

 But were those techniques truly able to cross all cultural divides?
 I only needed to consider my own experience with them to know.
-Those techniques had ripped into my family support and resulted in emotional cutoff.
+Those techniques had ripped into my family support and resulted in the emotional cutoff.
 For example, being bullied into eating by my father may have worked to reveal family dynamics, but it really traumatized me that exacerbated my condition.